-Dry are wines with a maximum residual sugar content of 9 g/l, but the acidity may be only 2 g/l lower.
-Classically dry allows only 4g/l residual sugar.
+Dry wines are wines with a maximum residual sugar content of 4 g/l or 9 g/l; the residual sugar content may only be 2 g/l higher than the total acidity.

-Noble sweet wines are made from dried grapes.
-These can be dried already on the vine or only after harvesting, through storage on straw mats.
+These wines are made from dried grapes.
+They can be dried up on the vine or after the harvest, by storing them on straw mats.
 The fruit sugar content of these berries is particularly high.

-Semi-dry sparkling wine has a residual sugar content of 35 to 50 g/l.
-French "demi-sec.", English:"medium dry" and Italian "abboccato".
+Sparkling wine has a residual sugar content of 32 to 50 g/l.
+French "demi-sec.", English: "medium dry" and Italian: "abboccato".